Wolfy18/crossmint-challenge/README.md

 ### Sample case

-Sample case to insert one POLYanet
+Sample case to insert and delete one POLYanet

 ```python